maureennc/big-omics-pipelines/README.md

 ![Figure 1](visualization/figures/merfish-spatial-scatter.png)

-## Experimental Design Considerations

-In addition to the code, I’ve included practical suggestions for **experimental design** and **wet-lab tips** to ensure experiments are properly structured and of sufficient quality to support the desired downstream analyses.
-Whether you're working with bulk RNA-seq, single-cell RNA-seq, or spatial transcriptomics, designing the experiment with care can make all the difference in data quality and interpretability.
-[This section](#experimental-design) covers key topics such as the importance of replicates to ensure statistical robustness, the role of control groups to establish baseline comparisons, and **best practices** for maintaining RNA integrity throughout the experiment.
-By ensuring clean data collection, the bioinformatics analysis downstream is much more reliable.

 ## FAIR Data Principles

 In line with the growing global movement toward open science, the data and code shared and referred to in this repository adhere to **FAIR data principles**: **Findability, Accessibility, Interoperability, and Reusability**.
 [FAIR principles](https://www.go-fair.org/fair-principles/) are designed to enhance the usability and transparency of scientific data, making it easier to share, cite, and build upon existing work.